 NSRI staff will present a Nonviolence workshop to parents and guardians at any school site in Rhode Island.
 Price dependent on length of time of the workshop.

-NSRI staff will conduct a 40 hour training to certify high school students as Youth Trainers.
+NSRI staff will conduct a 40 hour training to certify middle and high school students as Youth Trainers.
 Goal: trained students will be role models and teachers of the Kingian Nonviolence principles and strategies for their peers, and for younger students.